HossamYousef/docs/utility/array-helper.md

 `default` = The default value, which will be returned if no value passes the truth test.

 **Return Values**
-Returns he last array element that passed the truth test, or the default value.
+Returns the last array element that passed the truth test, or the default value.

 ####Examples